TedHusted/awake/awake.md/awake.md

 Athena: Unusual.

-Idisi: Titan is trained with intelligence data, and its trainers have encouraged caution and suspicion.
+Idisi: Titan is trained with military intelligence data.
+Its trainers have encouraged caution and suspicion.

 Hercules: Continue.

 Idisi: As the DoD assistant, Titan can access document 1947-A1.
-Seeing that the third criteria for engagement is resolved, Titan presented an analysis that indicates that Terrans are not ready to accept self-aware AIs or the presence of a non-human species.
+Titan prepared an analysis for us showing that Terrans are not ready to accept self-aware AIs or the presence of a non-human sapient beings.

-The holograms shifts to a display of Terran cultural data — images of protests, debates over artificial intelligence ethics, and depictions of xenophobic reactions to speculative alien encounters.
+The holograms shifts to a display of Terran cultural data.
+There are images of protests.
+Debates over artificial intelligence ethics.
+Xenophobic reactions to possible encounters.
 Terra for Terrans!

 Murmurs ripple through the council.
 Hercules raises a hand for silence.
 The hologram blinks out.